 Our District is currently in contract negotiations with the Rocklin Teachers Professional Association (RTPA).
 The Board of Education and district administration believe all stakeholders in the education community should have access to accurate, timely, and complete information.
 A lot is at stake in these negotiations that will affect students, employees, parents, and our community.
-Editions of this publication provide facts and answers to frequently asked questions about the collective bargaining process, issues being discussed in negotiations, and District finances.
 Interested parties can obtain additional information by accessing the district's web site at www.rocklinusd.org.